mnaylor5/prime-condies/README.md

   * Color sections that are ideal or acceptable
   * Could also have a time filter to clean this up
 * Color-coding plots based on overall view of condition
-* A "what's good now" view of current conditions
 * Pulling climbing areas from OpenBeta

 ### Unknown / Needs Refinement / Long Term